-Courses taken at Vanderbilt University prior to admission to the program may be counted toward the certificate requirements with the approval of the director of the Program in Jewish Studies.
+Courses taken at Vanderbilt University prior to admission to the program may be counted toward the certificate requirements with the approval of the chair of the Department of Jewish Studies.
 Any student enrolled in a graduate or professional program at Vanderbilt University is eligible to apply for the Certificate in Jewish Studies.
 Acceptance to the program requires a minimum GPA of 3.3, and the approval of both the student’s adviser and the director of Jewish Studies.

 Jewish Studies courses approved for professional and graduate credit are listed in the academic schedules published by the Divinity School and the Graduate Department of Religion.

 How to apply:

 - Download and complete the top portion of the Certificate in Jewish Studies Application form

-- Contact the Program in Jewish Studies office to arrange a meeting with the Director and collect the necessary signatures
+- Contact the Department of Jewish Studies office to arrange a meeting with the Director and collect the necessary signatures